 - You could probably take a pram if it was an all-terrain pram.
 We used our carrier instead.

 - Make sure you take a picnic if heading there over lunchtime as there isn’t much at the castle and it does take longer than you think to explore the castle.

-- Remember there are no toilets at the castle so go at the car park before heading out.
+- Remember there are no toilets at the castle so go to the car park toilets before heading out.

 - It can get pretty windy as it is very exposed, so make sure you have enough layers to keep you and the kids warm!

 Have you been to Dunstanburgh Castle before?
 Let us know in the comments below.

-* Reviews are our own opinion.
-We haven’t been paid in anyway for writing this.
+Disclaimer: Reviews are our own opinion.
+We haven’t been paid in any way for writing this.